 Providing emergency medical aid on the front lines of conflict in Africa and the Middle East

 Gino Strada is an Italian surgeon who, for 28 years, has been providing emergency medical aid to refugees and victims of war and poverty in conflict areas of Africa and the Middle East.

 He began his career as a war surgeon with the International Committee of the Red Cross (ICRC) in 1989, and in 1994, he founded EMERGENCY, an international humanitarian organization.
-EMERGENCY’s mandate is to provide high quality, free medical and surgical care to the victims of war, land mines and poverty.
-Over the years, EMERGENCY has been working in 17 countries, building and operating hospitals, medical and surgical centers, rehabilitation centers, pediatric clinics, primary health clinics, a maternity center and a cardiac surgery center.
-EMERGENCY currently works in Afghanistan, Central African Republic, Iraq, Italy, Sierra Leone and Sudan.
+EMERGENCY’s mandate is to provide high-quality, free medical and surgical care to the victims of war, land mines, and poverty.
+Over the years, EMERGENCY has been working in 17 countries, building and operating hospitals, medical and surgical centers, rehabilitation centers, pediatric clinics, primary health clinics, a maternity center, and a cardiac surgery center.
+EMERGENCY currently works in Afghanistan, the Central African Republic, Iraq, Italy, Sierra Leone, and Sudan.

 In Afghanistan, EMERGENCY runs two surgical centers for war victims in Kabul and Lashkargah and one hospital in Anabah (Panjshir Valley), which includes a maternity center.
 In 2007, EMERGENCY established the Salam Centre for Cardiac Surgery, a Centre of Excellence in Sudan (Africa) providing free high-quality heart surgery to patients with acquired or congenital heart diseases.
 The center also serves as a hub for regional cardiac surgery programs and receives patients from 27 countries.
 At the center, EMERGENCY has performed more than 6,500 surgeries and more than 56,000 cardiac examinations.
 The center received world-class ratings for its work.